 Since then, He has been recorded by a number of notable names: The Righteous Brothers, Andy Williams, The Lennon Sisters, Bobby Vinton, Glen Campbell, Tammy Wynette, Crystal Gale, Mel Tillis, and even Elvis Presley (private recording) just to name a few.
 It’s a rather an old-fashioned song – especially in light of today’s Praise and Worship music – but since it has always been one of my mom’s favorites, I grew up hearing it and had a copy of the sheet music.

-This past April I noticed He was part of a program at Sheet Music Plus that allows arrangers to legally arrange copyrighted music (ArrangeMe).
-Since it was just a few weeks before Mother’s Day, a light bulb went off in my head and I decided to write a piano setting of it as a Mother’s Day gift.
-It made me a bit nervous because I wanted to create something really, really nice but I also felt a bit of that little kid excitement again making a handmade gift for Mom.
+In April 2018, I noticed He was part of a program at Sheet Music Plus that allows arrangers to legally arrange copyrighted music (ArrangeMe).
+Since it was just a few weeks before Mother’s Day in the U.S., a light bulb went off in my head and I decided to write a piano setting of it as a Mother’s Day gift.

-As beautiful as He is – especially with its imagery – it’s one those songs that can be over-sentimentalized and quickly become schmaltzy (not uncommon for the era it was written) so I took extra care to avoid any treacliness.
+As beautiful as He is – especially with its imagery – it’s one those songs that can be over-sentimentalized so I took extra care to avoid any treacliness.
 I crafted it to start out tenderly and then grow to more majestic proportions by the end.
 I kept it fairly simple to play – it sounds more complicated than it actually is – and used harmonies that reflect the emotions in the lyrics.
 I also added an original introduction and ending to put my own spin on it.

 It will likely never top a Billboard chart, but Mom loved the piano arrangement and I thought it came out too pretty not to share with the rest of the world.
-Due to copyright restrictions, I can’t release a full recording of my arrangement but I hope you enjoy the 30 second clip I am allowed to post.
+Enjoy!